Judith-Marie Bergan: Film

 She played the lead role of Patricia Prescott in the Joseph Zito directed / Kent E. Carroll produced film Abduction, based on the Harrison James novel Black Abductor.
 The film came out in October 1975.
 She played the part of the daughter of a rich property developer who is kidnapped by a group of radicals and ends up becoming converted to their cause.
 In 1978 she had a role in the Delbert Mann directed Thou Shalt Not Commit Adultery, a made for television drama about the wife of a disabled man who has an extramarital affair.
 The following year she co-starred as Beverly Stevens in the horror film Bloodrage which was also directed by Joseph Zito.

 Her final film was Finding Kelly in 2000.

 Stage

 In 1997, having left her television and film career she became a member of the Oregon Shakespeare Festival and took on a variety of roles and spent 16 seasons with the company.

 One of the roles that she played was that of Mary in Eugene O’Neill’s A Long Day’s Journey Into Night, about a family which was set in or around 1912.
 She played the part of a mother who because of a painful birth delivery was introduced to drugs by her doctor.
 She would later become a woman who by the evening would regress to a drugged out almost catatonic state.

-As a recognized and respected stage actress, she was recognized by the Oregon Shakespeare Festival, who dedicated the 2017 theater season to her honor.
+As a renown stage actress, she was recognized by the Oregon Shakespeare Festival, who dedicated the 2017 theater season to her honor.